rust-lang/reference/src/type-layout.md

 alignment of the type to a given value.

 Alignment is specified as a parameter in the form of `#[repr(align(x))]`.
-The alignment value must be a power of two of type `u32`.
+The alignment value must be a power of two up to 2<sup>29</sup>.
 The `align` representation can raise the alignment of a type to be greater than it's primitive alignment, it cannot lower the alignment of a type.

 The `align` and `packed` representations cannot be applied on the same type and a `packed` type cannot transitively contain another `align`ed type.

 ### The `packed` Representation

-The `packed` representation can only be used on `struct`s and `union`s.
+The `packed` representation can be used on `struct`s and `union`s to lower the alignment and padding of the type.

-It modifies the representation (either the default or `C`) by removing any padding bytes and forcing the alignment of the type to `1`.
+The packing value is specified as a parameter in the form of `#[repr(packed(x))]`.
+If no value is given, as in `#[repr(packed)]`, then the packing value is 1.
+The packing value must be a power of two up to 2<sup>29</sup>.

+The `packed` representation sets the alignment to the smaller of the specified packing and the current alignment (either default or `C`).
+The alignments of each field for the purpose of positioning fields would also be the smaller of the specified packing and the alignment of the type of that field.
+If the specified packing is greater than or equal to the default alignment of the type, then the alignment and layout is unaffected.

 The `align` and `packed` representations cannot be applied on the same type and a `packed` type cannot transitively contain another `align`ed type.